texdiaz/curriculum/03-javascript/1. Basic programming and devtools/2. Variables (var, const, let) + Variable typing + Operadores/homework/README.md

 The idea of this exercise is to show in the console a message which talks about your future fortune in some profession:

-Example message output: "You will be Teacher in New York and married to Natalie Portman with 3 kids"
+Example message output: "You will be Teacher in New York and working with Bill Gates in 3 different projects"

-Store the following into variables "let": `number of children`, `partner's name`, `geographic location`, `job title`.
+Store the following into variables "let": `number of projects`, `partner's name`, `geographic location`, `job title`.

 ```
-Output your fortune to the screen like so: "You will be a X in Y, and married to Z with N kids."
+Output your fortune to the screen like so: "You will be a X in Y, and working with Z in N different projects."
 ```

 Exercise 2 - The Lifetime Supply Calculator